City of Glasgow Police

-The City of Glasgow Police or Glasgow City Police was the police of the City of Glasgow, Scotland.
+The City of Glasgow Police or Glasgow City Police was the police organisation covering the city and royal burgh of Glasgow, from 1800 to 1893, and the county of city of Glasgow, from 1893 to 1975.
 In the 17th century, Scottish cities used to hire watchmen to guard the streets at night, augmenting a force of unpaid citizen constables.
-On 30 June 1800 the authorities of Glasgow successfully petitioned the British Government to pass the Glasgow Police Act establishing the City of Glasgow Police.
+On 30 June 1800 the authorities of Glasgow successfully petitioned the British Government to pass the Glasgow Police Act 1800 establishing the City of Glasgow Police.
 It served Glasgow from 1800 to 1975, when it was amalgamated into Strathclyde Police.

-It is sometimes described as the first modern-style municipal police force, although due to the original Glasgow Police's small size and varied duties, they also fought fires, called the hours, and swept the streets, similar to the older city watchmen.
+It is sometimes described as the first modern-style municipal police force, although due to the original Glasgow Police's small size and varied duties in 1779, they also fought fires, called the hours, and swept the streets, similar to the older city watchmen.
 This title was previously claimed by the London Metropolitan Police.
 However, following formal enforcement action by the Advertising Standards Authority, the Metropolitan Police gave a written undertaking never to repeat this claim again.